KyleReginaldo/paws-connect/docs/chat-reactions-api.md

   }),
 });

+const result = await response.json();
+console.log(result.data.action); // 'added' or 'removed'

 // Get all reactions
 const reactions = await fetch('/api/v1/forum/1/chats/123/reactions?user_id=user-uuid');

-// Remove a reaction
+// Remove user's reaction (removes any emoji the user reacted with) await fetch('/api/v1/forum/1/chats/123/reactions?user_id=user-uuid', {
-await fetch('/api/v1/forum/1/chats/123/reactions?user_id=user-uuid&reaction=😀', {
   method: 'DELETE',
 });
 ```

 ## Notes

+- **Toggle behavior**: Clicking the same emoji twice will add then remove the reaction
-- Users can only have one reaction per emoji per message
+- **One reaction per user**: Users can only have one reaction per message.
+Sending a different emoji replaces the old one.
+- **Fast performance**: Optimized with minimal database queries and parallel operations for speed.
 - Reactions are automatically removed if it would be the last user for that emoji
 - Private forum access is checked for all operations
 - The API validates user existence and forum membership for private forums
+- DELETE removes the user's reaction regardless of which emoji they used
+- POST response includes an `action` field indicating whether the reaction was "added" or "removed"